-By granting an exemption for such a lengthy period of time or over-valuing these efforts with incentives based upon the benchmark comparison method, customers will have no incentive to commit any additional savings to the utility benchmark and the utility will have no means to incentivize additional energy savings projects.
-As a result, the utility will find it more and more difficult, and more expensive, to deploy cost-effective energy efficiency - and we will miss an opportunity to advance Ohio's economy.
+By granting an exemption for such a lengthy period of time, customers will have no incentive to commit any additional savings to the utility benchmark and the utility will have no means to incentivize additional energy savings projects.
+As a result, the utility will find it more and more difficult, and more expensive, to deploy cost-effective energy efficiency --- and we will miss an opportunity to advance Ohio's economy.